fastenhealth/blog/_posts/2025-02-21-tefca-ias-interoperability.md

 At Fasten, we are committed to patient access and patient empowerment \-- and that means we'll do everything we can to make TEFCA IAS better, even if that’s just writing deeply technical blog posts as we run into problems.
 We want to help create a future where patients can easily access their medical data without any barriers.

-If you want to learn more about [Fasten Connect](https://www.fastenhealth.com/) (our unified API providing access to medical records from over 40,000 healthcare institutions – and soon the TEFCA network) please get in touch.

 <br/>
 <div class="alert alert-secondary" role="alert">
     <i class="fa fa-info-circle"></i>
-    If you want to learn more about [Fasten Connect](https://www.fastenhealth.com/) (our unified API providing access to medical records from over 40,000 healthcare institutions – and soon the TEFCA network) <a style="color:white; text-decoration: underline; font-weight: bold" href="https://forms.gle/CymBsKqLsX3bjuTEA">please get in touch</a>.
+    If you want to learn more about <a href="https://www.fastenhealth.com/">Fasten Connect<a/> (our unified API providing access to medical records from over 40,000 healthcare institutions – and soon the TEFCA network) <a style="color:white; text-decoration: underline; font-weight: bold" href="https://forms.gle/CymBsKqLsX3bjuTEA">please get in touch</a>.
 </div>

 Finally, a thanks to everyone who reviewed and gave me feedback on this post: